 Leadframe drawn in AutoCAD with Die and Wires

-APD runs on top of a very rigorous database which insures the integrity of a design.
-One cannot willy-nilly bring in external data and expect it to be digested by APD.
-There are some very clear requirements that must be met.
+APD/SIP runs on top of a very rigorous database which insures the integrity of a design.
+One cannot willy-nilly bring in external data and expect it to be understood by SIP.
+There are very clear requirements that must be met.

 A layer crossection must be defined.
 This is necessary not only for the padstack definitions but needed when placing the symbols.

 Symbols must be created - for a package at least two symbols are needed - a die symbol and an IO (substrate) symbol.
 A symbol consists of a set of pads (generally defined by a pad stack) where each pad has a coordinate and a label.
 A package outline is normally part of the symbol.
 For stacked die and multi-chip modules there may be more than one die symbol.

 Padstacks padstacks must be created for the symbols and any vias.
 This might be a simple rectangular pad for the die pads and a round or rectangular pad for the leadframe (even though it does not actually have such pads on it!)

 A Netlist must be created.
 The netlist defines the connections between the pins on the symbols.

 Conductor data must first be "conditioned" to make it acceptable for import into APD.
 Conductors can be either shapes or traces.

 Vias must be identified and associated with layers in the crossection and with a padstack.